-A short put is simply the sale of a put option.
+A short put is the sale of a put option.
+It is also referred to as a naked put.

 When to use: When you are bullish on market direction and bearish on market volatility.

-Like the Short Call Option, selling naked puts can be a very risky strategy as your losses are unlimited in a falling market.
+Like the Short Call Option, selling naked puts can be a very risky strategy as your losses can be significant in a falling market.

 A short put locks in the purchase price of a stock at the strike price.
 Plus you will keep any premium received as a result of the trade.